Does Medicare Pay for Nursing Home Care?

 • Private Fee-for-Service (PFFS)

-The coverage they offer and the associated costs can differ considerably across various Medicare Advantage plans.
+The coverage these plans might offer and some of the associated costs may differ considerably across various Medicare Advantage plans.

 Medigap Policies: Supplementing Medicare Coverage

-Medigap policies serve as a safety net, assisting in covering the remaining 20% of nursing home care costs that are not covered by Medicare.
-Some policies also provide coverage for the nursing home coinsurance for days 21 through 100.
+Medigap policies could serve as a safety net, possibly assisting in covering the remaining 20% of nursing home care costs that might not be covered by Medicare.

-There are several Medigap plans that offer specific benefits for skilled nursing facility care.
-These plans include:
+There will likely be several Medigap plans that could offer specific benefits for skilled nursing facility care.
+These plans may include:

 • Plan C